hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ### Backing up your identity file –

-If you used Docker to install your node then your identity file will be stored on your OS at the path you specified: `/app/db/.hopr-id-paleochora`
+If you used Docker to install your node then your identity file will be stored on your OS at the path you specified: `/app/db/.hopr-id-paleochora` so you can skip this step.

 If you are using a hardware node like Dappnode or Avado you can download your identity file on their interfaces.